 Derivatives risk - a derivative is a contract, security or investment the value of which is based on the performance of an underlying financial asset, index or other measure.
-For example, the value of a futures contract changes based on the value of the underlying security or index.
-Derivatives often involve leverage, which means that their use can significantly magnify the effect of price movements of the underlying assets or reference measures, disproportionately increasing a Fund's losses and reducing the Fund's opportunities for gains when the financial asset or measure to which the derivative is linked changes in unexpected ways.
+For example, the value of a futures contract changes based on the value of the underlying commodity or security.
+Derivatives often involve leverage, which means that their use can significantly magnify the effect of price movements of the underlying assets or reference measures, disproportionately increasing a Fund's or Underlying Fund's losses and reducing the Fund's or Underlying Fund's opportunities for gains when the financial asset or measure to which the derivative is linked changes in unexpected ways.
 Some risks of investing in derivatives include:

-- the other party to the derivatives contract may fail to fulfill its obligations; - their use may reduce liquidity and make a Fund harder to value, especially in declining markets and - when used for hedging purposes, changes in the value of derivatives may not match or fully offset changes in the value of the hedged portfolio securities, thereby failing to achieve the original purpose for using the derivatives.
+- the other party to the derivatives contract may fail to fulfill its obligations; - their use may reduce liquidity and make the Fund harder to value, especially in declining markets and - when used for hedging purposes, changes in the value of derivatives may not match or fully offset changes in the value of the hedged portfolio securities, thereby failing to achieve the original purpose for using the derivatives.